 How Can I Prevent Efflorescence?

-By eliminating the sources of the problem as much as possible, you can minimize the chances of your building being affected.
+By eliminating the sources of the problem as much as possible, you can minimize the chances of your building is affected.
 First, using concrete with a low absorption rate is the best way to defend your foundation.
 A high cement-to-water ratio, tight compaction, proper curing will lower concrete’s absorption rate.
 If your foundation is already poured and has a relatively high absorption rate, you will likely see efflorescence in early spring for about three years.
 It should decrease in intensity as time goes by, however.

 Watch out for sand, rock, or gravel landscaping materials next to your foundation.
-Most provides marketing services wash the salts off of these materials at the plant, but you could not go wrong double-checking or giving them an extra wash.
+Most provide marketing services wash the salts off of these materials at the plant, but you could not go wrong double-checking or giving them an extra wash.

 Clay or brick products also can contain salts, but most of the highly soluble ones are washed off during manufacturing.
 You can test bricks by standing them on end in a basin of distilled water.
 Water will wick up to the opposite end of the brick and evaporate, leaving you a clue as to how much efflorescence that brick will produce.
 It is also important to store bricks in a dry place and above ground to prevent soil-salt contamination.